darkwoolf10/hangman/README.md

-this my realization game HANGMAN
+this is my implementation of hangman games